-A soft tap on the brake pedal, or pulling the Electronic Speed Control lever toward you (CANCEL), or normal brake pressure while slowing the vehicle will deactivate the Electronic Speed Control without erasing the set speed from memory.
-Pressing the ON/OFF button or 3 turning off the ignition erases the set speed from memory.
+A soft tap on the brake pedal, pulling the Electronic Speed Control lever toward you CANCEL, normal braking or pressing the clutch pedal while slowing the vehicle will deactivate Electronic Speed Control without erasing the set speed memory.
+Pressing the ON/OFF button or turning the ignition switch OFF erases the set speed memory.